christoph-v/spark/README.md

 Deadline: it's done, when it's done

 0. Some Preparations (ONGOING)
+   - Setup the Infrastructure (ONGOING)
+   - First Experiments with WebRTC, AJAX/fetch() and Node.js
-1. Try multicast WebRTC voice conference with AJAX Login and pure Node.js
+1. Try multicast WebRTC voice conference with HTTP Login and pure Node.js
-   - Design of "Simple AJAX Login Server Application (SALSA)"
+   - Design of "Simple ALP Login Server Application (SALSA)"
-     - In our case, the SALSA substitutes functions of the "external protocol"
-     - In production systems, the SALSA should not be necessary
-   - Typical Login
-     - LI-R (username, token) --- Login Request
-     - LI-CH (SDP offer) --- Login Challenge
-     - LI-R (SDP answer) --- Login Request
-     - LI-G (SSE-URL) --- Login Grant
-     - SUN (userData) --- State Update Notification
 2. If this works --> try the same with video
 3. If this works --> try the same with data
 4. If this simple multicast works with voice + video + data --> finished